 Few communities can boast about having their own television station, but the City of Wadsworth can.
-WCTV (Wadsworth Community Television) is a PEG access television studio owned and operated by The City of Wadsworth.
-Operating three channels - Public (Channel 15), Educational (Channel 16) and Government (Channel 17) - WCTV's programming is currently available on The City of Wadsworth’s Cable and Time Warner Cable.
-Started in 1983, WCTV continues to create “A Better Community Through Communication”.
+WCTV (Wadsworth Community Television) is a PEG access television studio owned and operated by The City of Wadsworth, operating three channels - Public (Channel 15), Educational (Channel 16) and Government (Channel 17).
+WCTV's programming is currently available on CityLink Cable and Time Warner Cable systems.
+Started in 1983, WCTV continues to create a better community through communication.

-This year, community volunteers will produce nearly 2,000 new shows, and provide over 20,000 hours of local programming.
+This year, community volunteers will produce over 1,800 new shows, and provide over 20,000 hours of local programming.
 Surely you've enjoyed tuning in to see your neighbors, friends and community leaders, your children's or grandchildren's school plays and concerts, church services, and the annual Blue Tip Parade.
 You can also learn what is going on in the city government by watching live coverage of City Council, Planning Commission, and Board of Zoning Appeals, as well as taped delays of Cable Commission, Economic Development, and Public Safety, Public Service and Public Ways Committee meetings.

 In addition to quality local programming, WCTV also provides FREE public service announcements to non-profit organizations, FREE personal greetings such as birthdays or anniversaries, and FREE copies of WCTV programs (just bring in a blank DVD-R).
-Tune into WCTV for school and community announcements including school closings, leaf pick-up, emergency alerts, election results and more.
+Tune into WCTV for school and community announcements including school closings, leaf pick-up, emergency alerts, and more.
 If you need to know information about our community, WCTV should be the first place you look.

 The highlight of the year is always the presentation of The WCTV Clapper Awards, given to the producers of the best programming on WCTV throughout the past year.
 The viewers play a big part in choosing the winners, and the awards ceremony is broadcast on WCTV for the whole community to see.
 Last year we awarded over 90 WCTV Clapper Awards to our worthy producers and volunteers.